 For gifted and highly motivated students, HLGU offers an honors program that focuses on a rigorous course of study in literature, history, science, and Christianity.
 Honors classes encourage personal creativity and insight as students and professors interact in an atmosphere that promotes original thinking.

 See for yourself

 Tour the campus, meet professors, and spend some time with HLGU students.
-Come get to know Hannibal-LaGrange—a university that equips students with Knowledge for Service.
+Come and get to know Hannibal-LaGrange—a university that equips students with Knowledge for Service.

 GET INVOLVED AT HLGU

 • Praise Song: Voice and instrumental ensemble performing a mix of traditional hymns, praise songs, and contemporary Christian music